PeopleFirst

 You can find out a lot more about hoarding from the NHS website.

-Hoarding can greatly increase the risk of fire in your home - the London Fire Brigade have produced a leaflet with tips for hoarders on how to reduce the risk of fire.
+Hoarding can greatly increase the risk of fire in your home - the London Fire Brigade have produced a leaflet with advice for hoarders on how to reduce the risk of fire.

 If there is a problem in your home that you think poses health risks, you should contact your landlord.
 If you feel that your landlord is not taking your concerns seriously you can report poor housing conditions with your council: